Little Feat: Classic line-up and change of direction

 The new lineup radically altered the band's sound, leaning toward New Orleans funk.
 The group recorded Dixie Chicken (1973)—one of the band's most popular albums, which incorporated New Orleans musical influences and styles—as well as Feats Don't Fail Me Now (1974), which was a studio-recorded attempt to capture some of the energy of their live shows (the name of the latter album pays homage to the Fats Waller song).

-In 1973, Payne, Gradney, Barrere, Clayton, and Lowell George (incorrectly credited as George Lowell) collaborated with jazz drummer Chico Hamilton on his Stax album Chico the Master, which is a strong showcase for the band's leanings toward funk and R&B. In 1973, Little Feat backed Kathy Dalton on her Amazing album on the DiscReet label produced by Warner Brothers.
+In 1973, Payne, Gradney, Barrere, Clayton, and Lowell George (incorrectly credited as George Lowell) collaborated with jazz drummer Chico Hamilton on his Stax album Chico the Master, which is a strong showcase for the band's leanings toward funk and R&B. In 1973, Little Feat backed Kathy Dalton on her Amazing album on the DiscReet label produced by Warner Bros.
+Records.

 Due to disappointing sales, the band disbanded a second time in late 1973.
 Payne joined the Doobie Brothers and Hayward joined Ike Turner.

 They reformed in 1974, releasing their fourth album Feats Don't Fail Me Now later that year.

 In 1974, Lowell George, along with the Meters and other session musicians, backed Robert Palmer on his Island Records debut solo release Sneakin' Sally Through the Alley which opened with George's "Sailing Shoes."
 The whole band chipped in on Palmer's 1975 release, Pressure Drop, which contained another George composition, "Trouble".
 1976's Some People Can Do What They Like, Palmer's third opus, opened with the Bill Payne/Fran Tate composition "One Last Look", and later featured George's "Spanish Moon", although George and Gradney sat this one out.
 In March 1976, Little Feat served as the backing band on the first side of Akiko Yano's debut studio album Japanese Girl, released on the Philips label.
 The band remained based in Los Angeles due to doing session work on the side in addition to band activities.